MedTech Startup: The Definitive Guide for Founders and Board Members

 - Johnson & Johnson Innovation, Medtronic, Boston Scientific

-- Strategic value beyond capital
+- Strategic value beyond capital — technical validation, distribution, and regulatory insight

-- May provide pathway to acquisition
+- May provide pathway to acquisition, but be aware of strategic strings attached

 Non-Dilutive Funding: Grants and Government Programs